 In December 2020, Congress passed the No Surprises Act, legislation that largely ends the practice of surprise out-of-network medical billing.
 The No Surprises Act went into effect January 1, 2022.
 The law applies to air ambulance operators as well as out-of-network health providers and facilities providing emergency and non-emergency care.
 Additionally, in efforts to remain transparent, the No Surprises Act requires providers of air ambulance services to submit data to the Department of Health and Human Services.
 Data collected will contain information on transportation and medical costs, details on air ambulance bases and aircraft, the number and nature of air ambulance transports, payor data, and data on claims denials.
 Eventually this information will be made publicly available in a report that will help government officials understand what is driving the high costs of air ambulance services.

 Status: The FAA Reauthorization Act of 2018 included a provision to appoint an advisory committee on air ambulances and patient billing.
 The goal of the committee is to make recommendations to improve the disclosure of charges and fees for air medical services, better inform consumers of insurance options for such services, and protect consumers from balance billing.
 The U.S. Department of Transportation announced the membership in September 2019 which includes North Dakota Insurance Commissioner Jon Godfread.
-The committee began its work in January 2020 and has held meetings throughout 2021.
-The NAIC continues to monitor developments of the advisory committee.
+The committee issued a report in March of 2022 that includes recommendations on disclosures, disclosures, best practices for contract and network negotiations, and areas for future data collection and study.
+The committee also recommends that the U.S. Congress should amend the ADA to avoid preemption of state laws in a few key areas relating to air ambulances.
+The NAIC continues to monitor the work of the committee.

 Committees Active on This Topic